 3502.4 Retroactive Medicaid Coverage.--

-You are required (for purposes of establishing an effective date of eligibility) to determine if applicants who have unpaid bills during the three calendar months prior to the month of application eligible under your plan during that prior period .
+A. General.--You are required (for purposes of establishing an effective date of eligibility) to determine if applicants who have unpaid bills during the three calendar months prior to the month of application would have been eligible under your plan during that prior period had they applied for Medicaid.

 Rev. 68 3-6-7